tikv/sig-transaction/design/async-commit/README.md

 ### Replica read

 The above Commit Ts calculation does not consider the replica read situation, consider the following scenario:
-The leader's maxStartTs is 1, and parallel commit selects 1 + 1 = 2 as commitTs.
+The leader's maxStartTs is 1, and async commit selects 1 + 1 = 2 as commitTs.
 The startTs of replica read is 3, and it should either see the lock or the data with commitTs of 2.
 However, due to log replication, replica read may fail to read the lock, which will destroy snapshot isolation.

 The solution is the same as prewrite solution 1: